 Directions from San Juan to El Yunque National Rainforest, Rio Grande, Puerto Rico

 From San Juan take Rte.
 26 / Baldorioty de Castro Expressway east to Carolina, from where you will get on Rte.
 66 / Roberto Sanchez Vilella Expressway.
 Go east to the right on Rte.
-3, follow east to the intersection of Rte.191, a 2 lane highway that leads south into the rainforest.
+3, and follow east to the intersection of Rte.191, a 2-lane highway that leads south into the rainforest.
 Then take 191 for about 3 miles.
 As the road goes uphill you will be entering El Yunque Rainforest.

 Make a stop at the visitor center for maps and more information about the rainforest.
 See the map below.